Cut-free Deductive System for Continuous Intuitionistic Logic

 \subsubsection{From $\T_0$ to $\T_1$}

 Now that we have proven any complete Arcimedean model of $\T_0$ to be isomorphic to an AC-algebra, we prove that the extra structure of $\T_1$, which contains the extra structure of $\T$, is preserved by the isomorphisms between models of $\T_0$ and AC-algebras, and therefore that every complete Archimedean model of $\T_1$ is isomorphic to an AC-algebra (\bf{Corollary} \ref{The corollaire}).
-Then, we will deal with non complete and non Archimedean models of $\T$.
+Then, we will deal with non complete non Archimedean models of $\T$.
 Let $A$ be a complete Archimedean model of $\T_0$.